 Training was at Melville House, Ladybank, Cupar, Fife as well as locally.
 A small arms and assault course was set up near the Allerdean OB at Scremerston Hill Farm, to the south of Berwick on Tweed.
 The Patrols also did training with the regular army at Otterburn Ranges.

 The stores for Northumberland and Durham were at Northallerton, North Yorkshire, 202 Battalion area.
 Though the Quartermaster used the Northallerton Home Guard stores as cover.
 Fast communications with Northern Command based in York and the Home Guard stores based in Northallerton was done via the Post Office next to Chathill railway station.
 This meant that stores could be ordered by phone and then dropped at Chathill station in less than a couple of hours.

 From 27 September 1944, the Headquarters was at 6 Queen Street, Perth, Scotland as part of Area 1.
-Commanding officers were Major G R McNichol and Capt A Fiddes-Watt.
+Commanding officers were Major G.R.
+McNichol and Captain A. Fiddes-Watt.

 There was only one Northumberland Scout Section.

-The Scout Section were based at some buildings at Kyloe close to the Auxiliary Unit I/O at Sheilow Castle.
-A couple of O.B sites have come to light including one near Shilbottle and one mentioned by Captain Anthony Quayle at Warden Hill near Hexham.
-This site is a long way west form the Auxiliary Unit patrols but it makes some sense as it is roughly half way between the east and west coasts of northern England.
-The military planners had a fear of an airbourne attack with coastal support in the north Northumberland/Scottish Borders area that could quickly cut England and Scotland into two areas and having Scotland cut off and out of the war.
+The Scout Section were based at some buildings at Kyloe close to the Auxiliary Unit Intelligence Officer at Sheilow Castle.
+The military planners had a fear of an airborne attack with coastal support in the north Northumberland/Scottish Borders area that could quickly cut England and Scotland into two areas and having Scotland cut off and out of the war.